Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-The fundamental theorem of linear programming states that if an optimal solution exists, it must occur at one (or more) of the corner points (extreme points) of the feasible region.
-This is why we evaluate the objective function at all corner points.
+The fundamental theorem of linear programming states that if an optimal solution exists, it must occur at one (or more) of the corner points of the feasible region.

-Quick revision for all 8 units in one comprehensive PDF
+All LPP formulas — and all 8 units — in one crisp, printable PDF

 • ✅ Perfect for last-minute revision before exams